Data Protection & Privacy

 Why it Matters

-South Korea’s PIPA establishes a strong legal framework for managing and safeguarding personal data within organizations.
-Key benefits include:
+South Korea's Personal Information Protection Act (PIPA) establishes a strong legal framework for managing and safeguarding personal data within organizations.

 • Support privacy rights protection